Life After Dave Ramsey’s Baby Step 7

 Let’s say we’ve maxed out our 401k plan because it has a favorable match and the investment options are solid.
 Now what?

 With Traditional IRAs, you are eligible to receive a tax deduction when you make the initial contributions.
-Roth IRAs allow you to avoid paying the taxes when you withdraw your money because you paid those taxes from the start.
+Roth IRAs allow you to avoid paying taxes when you withdraw your money because you paid those taxes from the start.
 Either option helps immensely in reducing your tax burden to Uncle Sam.

 Given our situation, I moved on to fully fund my Roth IRA.
 We were under the income limits and I developed a solid portfolio that is generating excellent returns with low fees.